irrinkisatish/studentonlinefeedback/README.md

 - **Student Feedback**: Students can submit feedback for courses and faculty via an easy-to-use interface.
 - **Admin Dashboard**: Admins can view all feedback, filter it by faculty or course, and generate reports.
 - **Faculty Module**: Faculty members can manage student attendance and view anonymous feedback related to their courses.
-- **Real-time Notifications**: Admins receive email notifications about new feedback.
+- **Real-time Notifications**: Students receive email notifications about their attendance.
 - **Secure Authentication**: JWT-based authentication for students, admins, and faculty.
 - **Mobile Friendly**: The app is responsive and works across all devices.
+- **Alumni Feedback**: Alumni can provide feedback on their educational experiences, including suggestions for improvements and ratings for various aspects of their time at the institution.

 ---